 Route optimization helps businesses manage their fleets more effectively while increasing delivery capacity.
 It's also a potent tool for minimizing failed deliveries.

 Optimizing routes entails finding the most cost-efficient sequence of stops—considering all the variables affecting delivery.
-This kind of workflow is made possible by route optimization software.
+This kind of workflow is made possible by a route optimization app or software.
 In this way, the right solution can help businesses plan their deliveries efficiently every single day.

 Automated route planning